OpenBMB/ChatDev/README.md

 - A straightforward guide for setting up a local web visualizer demo, which can visualize real-time logs, replayed logs, and ChatChain.
 - An overview of the Startr.Team framework.
 - A comprehensive introduction to all advanced parameters in ChatChain configuration.
-- Guides for customizing ChatDev, including:
+- Guides for customizing WEB-AI-Startr.Team, including:
   - ChatChain: Design your own software development process (or any other process), such as ``DemandAnalysis -> Coding -> Testing -> Manual``.
   - Phase: Design your own phase within ChatChain, like ``DemandAnalysis``.